JSilva14/GithubApiClient/README.md

 	- The easiest way to do this is to `docker stop` all containers that are related to this application and then perform `docker system prune -a --volumes`

-**In your terminal, navigate to the "deployment" directory that contains the docker-compose.yaml file and execute the following command:**
+**In your terminal, navigate to the "github-node" directory that contains the docker-compose.yaml file and execute the following command:**

 `docker-compose up` or `docker-compose up -d` for detached mode.
 (This may take a few minutes the first time)